 The Jack C. and Annette K. Vaughn Foreign Service and International Affairs Internship

 The Tower Center also oversees and manages the Hatton W. Sumners Foundation Scholarships for undergraduates at SMU.
 The Hatton W. Sumners Foundation supports programs and activities that foster an increased understanding of civic and personal responsibility, and active participation by citizens in all levels of government.
 The scholarship selection committee evaluates applicants on their academic record, leadership abilities, participation in community and civic affairs, and potential for future leadership.
 The Hatton W. Sumners Foundation scholarships are awarded on a competitive basis.
-Hatton W. Sumners Scholars receive $2500 per semester for four consecutive semesters (junior and senior years); in addition they will have opportunities to participate in programs supported by the Foundation that will enhance the quality of the academic experience.
-Hatton W. Sumners Scholars will also be invited to exclusive programs sponsored by the John G. Tower Center for Political Studies.
+Hatton W. Sumners Scholars receive $5,000 per semester for four consecutive semesters (junior and senior years); in addition they will have opportunities to participate in programs supported by the Foundation that will enhance the quality of the academic experience.
+Hatton W. Sumners Scholars will also be invited to exclusive programs sponsored by the John G. Tower Center for Public Policy and International Affairs.

 The Kelli and Gerald J. Ford Scholarship